-- Pugs can be prone to excessive weight gain.
+- Pugs can be prone to excessive body weight gain.

 - Pugs can struggle to eat large kibble due to their flat face and thick lips.

-Adhere to the following dog food rules whenever possible.
+Adhere to the following pet food rules whenever possible.

-Look for the following ingredients in your dog food:
+Look for the following ingredients in your Pug food:

-- Nutrient rich: Containing protein, carbohydrates and fiber.
+- Nutrient rich: Containing multiple protein sources, carbohydrates and fiber.

-- Whole animal products: Think chicken or salmon, actual products from animals.
+- Whole animal products: Think real chicken or salmon, actual products from animals.

-- Natural oils and fats: Help give your canine energy and a shiny coat.
+- Natural oils and crude fat: Help give your canine energy and a shiny coat.

-- Healthy grains: Carbs like rice and buckwheat.
+- Healthy grains: Carbs like brown rice and buckwheat.

-- Essential minerals and vitamins: For vitality and general good health.
+- Essential nutrients, vitamins and minerals: For vitality and general good health.